 To submit publications for the annual BCGS Family History Book Award, please contact Alice Marwood, Book Award Chair, at the BCGS.
 Books must be published in the current year and one copy of each book must be submitted to the BCGS.

-BC Genealogical Society Book Award for 2013 Deadline: February, 2014
+BC Genealogical Society Book Award for 2014 Deadline: TBA

 BCGS Family HIstory Book Awards for 2012